-Enrollment in the university and the English Department has dropped in recent years.
-We are happy to see the numbers of graduating seniors in the writing major rebound from last year (from 3 in 2012 to 6 in 2013).
+We are also happy to see the numbers of graduating seniors in the writing major rebound from in recent years (from 3 in 2012 to 6 in 2013 to 9 in 2014).

 Goals and Mission of English Writing Major

 Millikin's English writing major program emphasizes experiences in a variety of contexts including: creative writing, journalism, professional writing, academic writing, literary writing, editing, and computer-aided publishing.
 By learning to shift among these multiple contexts, Millikin's writing majors are prepared for a wide range of professional writing, editing, and publishing opportunities.
 Students majoring in writing develop an area of advanced writing studies in one of three tracks: journalism, professional writing, or creative writing.
 Related extracurricular activities such as work on the Decaturian student newspaper and the Collage literary journal or Bronze Man Books publishing company allow our students to put their theory into practice.
 Through a combination of theoretical understanding in courses such as "Applied Writing Theory" and numerous writing and publishing workshops culminating in professional writing internships, writing majors are prepared for professional employment or graduate studies.